 - study skills workshops.

-Students at City Campus can be supported in workshops and by one to one appointments provided by the Arts, Creative Industries and Education (ACE) Faculty’s study support team.
+Students at City Campus can be supported in workshops and by one to one appointments provided by the Arts, Technology and Environment (CATE) College’s study support team.

 Funding your exchange at UWE Bristol

 Students who have been selected and nominated as exchange students do not pay any tuition fees to UWE Bristol.
-Incoming students may receive funding (such as an Erasmus+ grant) from their home university, but are not eligible for further support from UWE Bristol.
+Incoming students may receive funding from their home university, but are not eligible for further support from UWE Bristol.

 The UWE Bristol Study Abroad Team are able to provide assistance with any documentation which is required to confirm funding.